JellyRollJunior/leet-code-journal/README.md

 * Longest Common Prefix
     * Many ways to do this one.
     * Useful functions => startsWith, indexOf
+* Palindrome Linked List
+    * Remember to use functions to help reduce complexity in your head
+    * Know the multiple ways to implement a solution

 Tree
 * Invert Binary Tree